Straight to the Point

 Here are notes on the other models we tested for this review:

-- Messermeister's 8-Inch Take-Apart Kitchen Scissors had long been my favorite pair, as it offers all the built-in features of this review's winner.
+- Messermeister 8-Inch Take-Apart Kitchen Scissors: These had long been my favorite pair, as it offers all the built-in features of this review's winner.
 But it didn't perform nearly as well in the chicken-spatchcocking test, earning a disqualification at that early stage.

-- The J. A. Henckels International Kitchen Shears performed fairly well in the chicken test, but didn't snip chives as well as they could have.
+- J. A. Henckels International Kitchen Shears: These performed fairly well in the chicken test, but didn't snip chives as well as they could have.

-- Wüsthof's 5558-1 Come-Apart Kitchen Shears lost its bid at being the best shears early on, failing to perform well in the chicken test.
+- Wüsthof 5558-1 Come-Apart Kitchen Shears: This model lost its bid at being the best shears early on, failing to perform well in the chicken test.

-- The MAIRICO Ultra Sharp Premium Heavy Duty Kitchen Shears seem, based on their recognizable looks alone, to be a pair made by a single factory and sold under a wide range of brand names.
+- MAIRICO Ultra Sharp Premium Heavy Duty Kitchen Shears: These seem, based on their recognizable looks alone, to be a pair made by a single factory and sold under a wide range of brand names.
 No matter; it didn't cut the chicken backbone out well (and presumably none of its clones under other names would either).

-- Kuhn Rikon's Classic Snips are a compelling pair with a lot going for them: They're sharp and well designed, and they performed well in all the tests.
+- Kuhn Rikon Classic Snips: These shears are a compelling pair with a lot going for them: They're sharp and well designed, and they performed well in all the tests.
 They have a spring-loaded hinge that makes their action appealing and snappy.
 They're a worthy pair, but ultimately didn't make the list of winners because their more complex hinge design means cleaning them fully of chicken fluids is that much more difficult.

-- The Miyabi Kitchen Shears passed all our tests with fairly good performance, but were ultimately disqualified for lacking a take-apart hinge.
+- Miyabi Kitchen Shears: The Miyabi passed all our tests with fairly good performance, but were ultimately disqualified for lacking a take-apart hinge.

-- OXO Good Grips' Multi-Purpose Kitchen & Herbs Scissors fell short on the chive-snipping test.
+- OXO Good Grips Multi-Purpose Kitchen & Herbs Scissors: These fell short on the chive-snipping test.

-- Another pair offered by OXO, the Flexible Kitchen Herb and Household Scissors, was quite nice in many respects: It's sharp and deft, and, despite its small size, it managed to snip out the chicken back.
+- OXO Flexible Kitchen Herb and Household Scissors: Another pair offered by OXO, the Flexible Kitchen Herb and Household Scissors, was quite nice in many respects: It's sharp and deft, and, despite its small size, it managed to snip out the chicken back.
 These scissors have much smaller, thinner blades than the other scissors in this review, making them less adept at heftier tasks overall.
 If you wanted a second pair of kitchen shears for more delicate tasks, these would be worth considering.
 But we ultimately couldn't figure out why you'd want a second pair when our two winners did everything so well.

-- KitchenAid's Classic Shears With Soft Grip were disqualified during the chicken-spatchcocking round.
+- KitchenAid Classic Shears With Soft Grip: These were disqualified during the chicken-spatchcocking round.